nico2sh/jHTML2Md/README.md

 -------

 * Add options for different markdown styles
-* Some refactoring, currently the code is a quite ugly
+* Some refactoring, currently the code is quite ugly